 Senior Week housing requests that do not include summer housing will only be accepted if you need to be on campus for an on-campus job or are part of an in-season athletic team.
 Those requests must be made on your behalf to Ed Burnett by your faculty/staff supervisor or coach.

-The Dining Halls are not open for the summer.
+Currently there are no meal options after the end of the Summer Session.
 Your Summer Housing fee covers the cost of your room and does not include any meal plan component.
 All summer buildings have shared kitchens for student use.